rspamd/rspamd.com/doc/modules/dmarc.md

 ---
 # DMARC module

-DMARC is a technology leveraging SPF & DKIM which allows domain owners to publish policies regarding how messages bearing their domain in the RFC5322.From field should be handled (for example to quarantine or reject messages which do not have an aligned DKIM or SPF identifier) and to elect to receive reporting information about such messages (to help them identify abuse and/or misconfiguration and make informed decisions about policy application).
+DMARC is a technology leveraging SPF & DKIM, allowing domain owners to publish policies regarding how messages bearing their domain in the (RFC5322) From field should be handled.
+For example, DMARC can be configured to request that a receiving MTA quarantine or reject messages which do not have an aligned DKIM or SPF identifier.
+DMARC can also be configured to request reports from remote MTAs about such messages, to help identify abuse and/or misconfiguration, and to help make informed decisions about policy application.

 ## DMARC in rspamd